 - 1. Regional: The order of appearance of competitors shall be established by the IHSA in conjunction with the local contest manager in consultation with the contest committee, and under the following stipulations: - a.
 The assignment of competitors to Preliminary Round I and their order of performance shall be established randomly except when adjustments are necessary to permit students to participate in two events and to separate identical selections.
-Assignment of contestants and speaking order for Preliminary Round II shall also be random with the further limitation that no more than onehalf the contestants may be drawn to compete against the same contestants they competed against in Preliminary Round I.
+Assignment of contestants and speaking order for Preliminary Round II shall also be random with the further limitation that no more than one-half the contestants may be drawn to compete against the same contestants they competed against in Preliminary Round I. - b.

-- b.
 Order of performance for all Final Rounds shall be established by the contest manager randomly.
-With the advice of the contest committee, the contest manager may alter the drawn schedule for those students who have conflicting double entries or if necessary to separate identical selections. - c.
+With the advice of the contest committee, the contest manager may alter the drawn schedule for those students who have conflicting double entries or if necessary to separate identical selections.

+- c.
 Students shall participate in two preliminary rounds of competition if there are eight (8) or more contestants entered in an event.
 In such cases, the competitors shall be divided into two groups randomly by the contest manager.
 Groups may be revised randomly by the contest manager for each preliminary round.
 The top six (6) contestants, plus ties, after two Preliminary Rounds, will be advanced to the finals. - d.
 In the event there are seven (7) or fewer contestants competing in an event, only a final round will be conducted.
 In such cases, team points will be awarded only to the top six (6) ranked performers. - e.
 Contest managers shall post ALL PRELIMINARY ROUND RESULTS in a designated area so that COACHES ONLY may check cumulative judging tallies prior to the public posting of the contestants advancing to the final round.
 Managers shall also post all performers' times in the coaches' lounge immediately following each round of competition. - 2.
-Sectional: Random performance order in each event shall be made by the IHSA Office. - ALL EVENTS: Speaking order for the final round of competition shall be established randomly conducted following the completion of the second preliminary round by the contest manager and the contest committee.
-With review of the contest committee, the contest manager may adjust the schedule for those students who have conflicting double entries or if necessary to separate identical selections. - 3.
-State Final: Drawing for performance order in each event shall be made by the IHSA Office.
+Sectional: Performance order in each event shall be made by the IHSA Office.

+ALL EVENTS: Speaking order for the final round of competition shall be established randomly conducted following the completion of the second preliminary round by the contest manager and the contest committee.
+With review of the contest committee, the contest manager may adjust the schedule for those students who have conflicting double entries or if necessary to separate identical selections.
-All Events: Speaking order for the Final round of competition shall be established randomly following the completion of the preliminary rounds by the State Final Contest Committee.
-The committee will make any adjustments necessary due to double entries or, if necessary, to separate identical selections.